faisalman/ua-parser-js-docs/docs/api/main/idata/with-client-hints.md

 # `withClientHints<T>(): PromiseLike<T> | T`

-Recently, Chrome limits the information that exposed through user-agent and introduces a new experimental set of data called ["Client Hints"↗](https://developer.mozilla.org/en-US/docs/Web/API/User-Agent_Client_Hints_API).
+Recently, Chrome limits the information that exposed through user-agent and introduces a new experimental set of data called [Client Hints🡭](https://developer.mozilla.org/en-US/docs/Web/API/User-Agent_Client_Hints_API).

-Chrome also sends this client-hints data by default under `Sec-CH-UA-*` HTTP headers in each request, along with the legacy `User-Agent` HTTP header.
+Chrome also sends this Client Hints data by default under `Sec-CH-UA-*` HTTP headers in each request, along with the legacy `User-Agent` HTTP header.
 In server-side development, you can capture this extra information by passing the `req.headers` to `UAParser()` (see examples below).

-In browser-environment, obtaining the client-hints data via JavaScript must be done in an asynchronous way.
+In browser-environment, obtaining the Client Hints data via JavaScript must be done in an asynchronous way.
 You can chain the result object from `get*` method with `withClientHints()` to also read the client-hints data from the browser which will return the updated data in a `Promise`.

 ::: info
-In Node.js or in browser-environment without client-hints support (basically anything that's not Chromium-based), `withClientHints()` will return the updated data as a new object instead of as a `Promise`.
+In **Node.js** or in **browser-environment without Client Hints** support (basically anything that's not Chromium-based), `withClientHints()` will return the updated data as a new object instead of as a `Promise`.
 :::

 ## Code Example